muhammadtalhaamin/flashcardtesting/README.md

 ## Features
 - User-friendly access with Gmail login or email/password authentication.
-- Generate flashcards by uploading text files.
+- Generate flashcards by uploading files.
 - Each flashcard contains AI-generated questions and answers for effective study.
-- Save, edit, and organize flashcards within custom folders.

 ## Technologies Used
 - Next.js and React for Frontend and Backend